 If you can see how the underside compartments are attached to the RV, look for cracks in the plastic that might indicate the compartment was overloaded at one time or another.
 Also, check for the amount of dirt in the compartment.
 Is it more than a tiny bit?

 You may have bad seals on the hatches (likely if the RV is older) or a crack in the compartment that is letting in dirt.
 If dirt can pass through, then you can count on moisture to get in as well.
 This doesn’t have to be rain.
 General humidity can get in and cause things to mildew – especially if you are in an environment full of water such as the coast.

 But what if the owner has lost the key to the hatches?
 It’s probably not a big deal as there are only a few keys for all RV locks.
 Yep.
 You read that correctly.
 Ask that the owner contact an RV dealership to obtain the keys.
 Locks usually have a code on them that will identify the correct set of keys.

 OPERATE THE SLIDES

 Slides can add some serious room to your RV, and if you are living in one full-time, they can make things seem a lot less cramped.
 However, slides come with a number of inevitable problems, so be sure to check out these issues before buying a used RV with slides.

 First, slides can be operated by a number of mechanisms: electric gear motors, hydraulic rams, or electric screw extenders.
 Regardless of what kind you may have, they can (and will eventually) fail and require replacement.
 So, when you find yourself checking out a used RV, be certain to extend and retract the slides.
 Is the motion seamless?
 Does it seem to stick and jump?
-If they don’t work perfectly, you may be looking at replacing them not too far down the road.
+If they don’t work perfectly, try adding some slide out lube that is made for this.
+If that doesn’t help you may be looking at replacing them not too far down the road.